Updated February 17, 2021

 - With the exception of paragraphs 6 and 7 above, these guidelines do not apply to employees of licensees performing purely accounting or other administrative functions.

 We urge you to observe the orders and guidelines being issued by provincial health authorities and the Provincial Health Officer.
 What we do now as a society still matters.
 Please read BC’s Restart Plan for more information.

 Visit reliable sources for information about COVID-19, including practical guidance about preventing the contraction and spread of the virus from the BC Centre for Disease Control and the Canada Public Health Agency.

 Compliance and enforcement

 Our compliance and enforcement work related to both inspections and investigations continues.
-Our inspections are done over the phone and email and we are contacting businesses to perform routine and complaint-based inspections.
+Our in-person inspections resumed in November 2020 and we are contacting businesses to perform routine and complaint-based inspections.
 We are also actively following up on tips from consumers about businesses engaged in inappropriate, deceptive or unconscionable acts and practices.